Skip to content

 • About

-If you also depend on your network for work, one of the worst things that can happen is to have to deal with networks problems.
-Time is money and the longer the issues last, the less work you’ll get done.
-One possible fix is to reset the network adapter, but this should really be your last resort.
+If you also depend on your network for work, one of the worst things that can happen is to have to deal with network problems.
+Time is money, and the longer the issues last, the less work you’ll get done.
+One possible fix is to reset the network adapter, but this should be your last resort.

-Thanks to a feature that’s included right into your Microsoft Windows 10 computer, you can get rid of that problem.
-Before you turn to this method make sure that you’ve first tried some basic fixes since that’s sometimes all it takes.
+Thanks to a feature that’s included right into your Microsoft Windows 10 computer, you can eliminate that problem.
+Before you turn to this method, ensure you’ve tried some basic fixes since that’s sometimes all it takes.

 What Resetting the Network Adapter Implies